Xymon Monitor

 Welcome to the Xymon Monitor project homepage.
 Xymon is a system for monitoring servers and networks.
 It takes its inspiration from the Big Brother monitoring system, but unlike Big Brother it is designed to work well whether you need to monitor a small network with just a handful of hosts, or large networks with thousands of servers and network services.

 Xymon is the successor to the bbgen toolkit, which has been available as an add-on to Big Brother since late 2002.
-The name change was decided upon when Hobbit acquired enough functionality to be a stand-alone product.
-The tools that formed the bbgen toolkit are still present in Hobbit and are quite important for it, so if you have used bbgen before Hobbit will seem quite familiar.
+The name change was decided upon when Xymon acquired enough functionality to be a stand-alone product.
+The tools that formed the bbgen toolkit are still present in Xymon and are quite important for it, so if you have used bbgen before Xymon will seem quite familiar.

 What does Xymon do ?